mrinal-sourav/YouTubeCrawler/Readme.txt

 This YouTube crawler crawls youtube starting from a SeedUrl provided by the user.
-It uses a hillclimbing algorithm based on views/(likes-dislike) score of videos.
+It uses a hillclimbing algorithm based on views/(likes) score of videos.
 The hypotheses being; videos with good content will have more likes per views.
 Here's a video from Veritasium that explains how YouTube does not do a great job of providing users with good recommendations: https://youtu.be/fHsa9DqmId8
 As such, users may benifit from a rather explorative approach from this crawler to diversify their finds on Youtube.

- - Code requires the following imports; default python 3.5+ installations should have them all :

-import re
-import urllib.request
-import time
-import heapq as pq
-from pathlib import Path
+Addistionaly, keyword based matching, and author count based suppression, are used to further refine the results.

+ - Code requirements are captured in "requirements.txt", other imports should be inbuilt in python 3.5 +.

+ - to install requirements:
+ pip install -r requirements.txt

  - Inputs:
 	- A Seed URL from youtube
 	- Number of links/videos to crawl
-	- Maximum number of authors to repeat.
-This is set to the default of 3 to keep the crawl 		results relevant and close to the topic of the original SeedUrl provided.
 	- Target Folder: The folder to write the resulting file to.
 		This enables creating a heirarchy of topics on the user's local system.

  - Outputs:
 	A sorted html file with video data in the following format:
 		Video Title (with hyperlink), Score, Author, Views, Likes, Dislikes

 	Score is calculated by the ratio:

-		No. of Views / (Likes - Dislikes)
+		No. of Views / (Likes*log10(likes))
 		Updated to (Views/Likes) since YouTube decided to remove dislikes

 	The smaller this number, the "better" the video.